RichardDShipman/Glycopeptide_Proteoform_Generator/README.md

 1. **Prepare the Input File**

-   Ensure you have a CSV file named `glycopeptides.csv` in the same directory as the script.
-The CSV file should contain the following columns:
+   The input CSV file should contain the following columns:

    - `protein`: The protein identifier.
    - `glycosylation_site`: The site of glycosylation.
-   - `glycan`: The glycan composition.
+   - `glycan`: The glycan.
+(Note: There are no requirements for glycan data format.)

-   Example CSV format:
+   Example CSV format: (`glycopeptides.csv` file used as example.)

    ```csv
    protein,peptide,glycosylation_site,glycan